-Brandon threw five innings for the ‘Cats, and handed a two-run lead to Chris Haddeland (Soph., McMinnville, Ore.), who threw the final four innings for Linfield to register his first career save.
+Brandon threw five innings for the ‘Cats, and handed a two-run lead to Chris Haddeland (Jr., McMinnville, Ore.), who threw the final four innings for Linfield to register his first career save.

-A slick sliding grab-and-toss by shortstop Michael Hopp (Sr., Portland, Ore.) stifled a rally from the Pioneers in the eighth, keeping the score at 3-1, advantage Linfield.
+A slick sliding grab-and-toss by shortstop Michael Hopp stifled a rally from the Pioneers in the eighth, keeping the score at 3-1, advantage Linfield.

 An RBI double from Boskovich extended the Wildcats’ lead in the eighth, paving the way for three additional Linfield runs in the frame that pushed the score to the final 7-1.
 On the day, Boskovich hit 4-6 with two doubles, four RBI, and four runs scored.